fingerpich/grafana-farsi/README.md

 - karma + mocha is used for testing angularjs components.
 We do want to migrate these test to jest over time (if possible).
   - Start watcher: `npm run karma`
   - Karma+Mocha runs all files that end with the name "_specs.ts".

-## why we didn't make grafana_rtl.scss

-because it has two theme and overwriting css rules makes it harder and also we didn't need it and also when updates comes its better to see the conflicts and resolve them by the new changes.

 ## Contribute